top of page

 • Do you offer online or phone therapy?

-Yes - As well as seeing clients in person, I also offer psychotherapy and counselling by telephone or online via zoom for those unable to attend in person therapy.
+Yes - As well as seeing clients in person, I also offer psychotherapy and counselling by telephone or online via zoom for adult individuals based in the UK.
 To get the most out of your online or phone sessions, please ensure that you will be in a quiet environment, free of distractions, where you will not be disturbed.
+You can read more about online counselling and psychotherapy here

 • Do you do home visits?